jonbmoore2500/public-library/README.md

 BookCard
  - Displays info about a book, with certain pieces of info dependent on whether it is owned by the current User
  - Includes either a button to open an edit form via BookFormEdit or to open a borrowing form via BookBorrowModal
+ - Displays with a different background color if the book is not available to be borrowed, either due to being checked out or hidden

 BookFormEdit
  - allows a User who owns the book to edit information about that book or delete the book altogether